Eden Avital: Return to Kiryat Gat

 In January 2021, Avital returned to join Kiryat Gat in Israel's Ligat Nashim due to the stoppage of the European championships due to the COVID-19 pandemic.
 They won the double that season, placing first in the 2020–21 Ligat Nashim and winning the 2020–21 Israeli Women's Cup.
 During the season, Avital scored 6 goals for the club: 3 in the league and 3 in the cup.

 Soyaux

 In July 2021, after her successful season with Kiryat Gat and following offers from clubs in Germany, Netherlands, Sweden, and Iceland, Avital returned to France and joined Soyaux from the Division 1 Féminine.
 In October 2021, she debuted for the club in the fifth round of the 2021–22 Division 1 Féminine, coming on as a substitute in the 59th minute of a 2–1 loss against Dijon.
 The next month, she made her first start, playing the first half of a league match against Guingamp which ended in a 2–2 draw.
 On 26 February 2022, Avital scored her first goal for the club, scoring a consolation goal in a 5–1 loss to Issy.
+During her two years with Soyaux, she scored 3 goals in 27 league appearances.

+Hapoel Petah Tikva

+In August 2023, after two years with Soyaux, Avital returned to Israel, joining Hapoel Petah Tikva.
+She scored her first goal for the club in a 3–2 victory over Ramat HaSharon.

+Hapoel Tel Aviv

+In February 2025, Avital joined her hometown club Hapoel Tel Aviv, signing a two-and-a-half year contract.
+Her first match for the club was a cup game against her former club Hapoel Petah Tikva, in which she missed a penalty in a 2–0 loss.